hypo69/hypo/docs/gemini/out/en/explainer/src/suppliers/morlevi/__init__.md

 **Variables:**

-- `MODE = 'dev'`: This variable likely holds a configuration value, in this case set to 'dev'.
+- ``: This variable likely holds a configuration value, in this case set to 'dev'.
 It is often used to distinguish between development (`dev`) and production (`prod`) environments, affecting behavior of subsequent code (e.g., logging, data sources).

 **Potential Errors/Improvements:**